grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 The supported values for `auth_type` are:
 * `none`: No authentication is required.
-* `serviceAccount`: Use the built-in service account which Kubernetes automatically provisions for each pod.
+* `serviceAccount`: Use the built-in service account that Kubernetes automatically provisions for each pod.
 * `kubeConfig`: Use local credentials like those used by kubectl.
 * `tls`: Use client TLS authentication.